 How to use: Make some green tea and let it cool down.
-Dip a cotton cloth into it and apply it on the scalp.
-Retain this for an hour and wash off.
+Dip a cotton cloth into it and apply it to the scalp.
+Retain this for an hour and wash it off.

 The Chinese hibiscus, or hibiscus rosa-Sinensis, is a flowery herbal remedy for alopecia areata, with the potential to boost hair growth and stop hair fall.

 It is also believed to prevent split ends and make your hair look lustrous.

 How to use: Mix a few petals of the Chinese hibiscus in dandelion oil.
 Apply this to your scalp.
 Wash it off after about 15 minutes.

 Although there’s not much research to back up just how almond oil can contribute to hair care, this oil is frequently in products that increase hair growth.

 Using almond oil frequently will reduce dandruff and split ends and might consequently stop hair fall in alopecia areata.

 How to use: Apply almond oil to your hair, leave it overnight, and shampoo it off with lukewarm water.

 Raw and organic honey is an ingredient all too frequently used in Ayurvedic home remedies for hair fall and for good reason.

 Honey reduces infections and related hair loss.
 If used consistently over a longer period, honey can keep hair loss due to alopecia at bay for all your life.